SSaberipouya/Data-Prepareation-and-Feature_Engineering/README.md

 # 00. Dealing with Outliers
 In statistics, an outlier is a data point that differs significantly from other observations.
 An outlier may be due to variability in the measurement or it may indicate experimental error; the latter are sometimes excluded from the data set.
 An outlier can cause serious problems in statistical analyses.

-Remember that even if a data point is an outlier, its still a data point!
-Carefully consider your data, its sources, and your goals whenver deciding to remove an outlier.
+Remember that even if a data point is an outlier, it's still a data point!
+Carefully consider your data, its sources, and your goals whenever deciding to remove an outlier.
 Each case is different!
-### Usefull Links (How to deal with outliers?)
+### Useful Links (How to deal with outliers?)
 1. https://machinelearningmastery.com/how-to-identify-outliers-in-your-data/
 2. https://machinelearningmastery.com/how-to-use-statistics-to-identify-outliers-in-data/
 3. https://machinelearningmastery.com/how-to-use-statistics-to-identify-outliers-in-data/

+# 01 Dealing with data Leakage
-# 01 Dealing with missing data
+# 02 Dealing with missing data
-# 02 Dealing with categorical data
+# 03 Dealing with categorical data

 # Usefull Links